djuara-rbz/tt_spi_pwm/docs/info.md

 #### SPI SAMPLED

 This interface is sampled with the system clk.
-Theoretical maximum frequency is 25e10^6
+As this interface needs to be sampled twice in order to avoid errors due to CDC, the frequency for the SPI_CLK must be equal or less than sys_freq/6.
+If this is not met, reads would be erroneous

 To write a register, 16 bits must be written.